marcusand/dotfiles/README.md

 # dotfiles

-My config files for zsh, vscode, nvim and iterm that I'm using across machines.
+My config files for different tools that I'm using across machines.